Children’s Book Project Program Grants

 Grant Application and Funding Cycle

-Application deadlines for 2017 grant cycles are 1 March, 1 May and 1 October (postmark date).
-There is no need to send your application by Express or Certified Mail etc., as we look at the postmark date for adherence to the deadline.
+Application deadlines for 2018 grant cycles are 1 April and 1 October (postmark date).
+You do not need to send your application by Express or Certified Mail etc., as we look at the postmark date for adherence to the deadline.

 Librarians may obtain a grant application from The Pilcrow Foundation in the ways listed below.
 All applications must be printed, stapled, signed, and returned to The Pilcrow Foundation by mail.
 We do not accept electronic or faxed copies of the grant application.
 Please do not send your matching grant funds with the Children’s Book Project Grant Application.